The Ultimate Guide to Power Users (And How to Get More of Them)

 And are they always the ones you should chase?

-Unlike the popular opinion, determining who your power user is not as simple as counting the web sessions.
-And the relationship you may have with them is also not always a fairy tale (see the horror story of one of our users, whose ‘power users’ almost derailed their app.)
+Despite popular opinion, determining who your power user is not as simple as just counting the web sessions.
+And the relationship you may have with them is also not always a fairy tale (see the horror story of one of our users, whose ‘power users’ almost derailed their app).

 As we’ll see in this blog, the term “power user” is not quite as straightforward as it seems at first.